planetscale/docs/content/dbaas/sla.md

 (iii) that result from any voluntary actions or inactions from you or any third party (e.g., rebooting a database instance, scaling compute capacity, not scaling storage when the storage is full, misconfiguring security groups, VPC configurations or credential settings, disabling encryption keys or making the encryption keys inaccessible, etc.);

-(iv) that result from instances belonging to the Micro DB instance class or other instance classes which have similar CPU and memory resource limitations;
+(iv) that result from instances belonging to the Starter Database instance class or other instance classes which have similar CPU and memory resource limitations;

 (v) that result from you not following the basic operational guidelines described in the PlanetScale DBaaS Documentation (e.g., overloading a database instance to the point it is inoperable, creating excessively large number of tables that significantly increase the recovery time etc.);

 (vi) caused by underlying database engine software that lead to repeated database crashes or an inoperable database instance;

-(vii) that result in long recovery time due to insufficient IO capacity for your database workload;
+(vii) that result in long recovery time due to insufficient I/O capacity for your database workload;

 (viii) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); or